kalxas/rasdaman/doc/main/08_dev-guide-cpp.rst

 ranges along only part of the directions of the domain.

 The storage format indicates how tiles of an object are stored in the database.
 This addresses both encoding and compression.
-Some en­coding always has to be chosen; for compression, various alter­nat­ives are available, ranging from uncompressed storage over losslessly compressed to lossy compressed data.
+Some encoding always has to be chosen; for compression, various alternatives are available, ranging from uncompressed storage over losslessly compressed to lossy compressed data.